🦘 Expert Wildlife Guides · 2026

 Real experiences from guests who discovered Australia's animals with Cooee Tours:

-"Our guide knew exactly where to find koalas, wombats, and kangaroos.
-We saw everything we hoped for and more—including a platypus at dawn which our guide said was extremely rare!
-His knowledge of animal behavior and seasonal patterns was incredible.
+"Our guide knew exactly where to find koalas, wombats and kangaroos.
+We saw everything we hoped for and more — including a platypus at dawn, which our guide said was extremely rare.
+His knowledge of animal behaviour and seasonal patterns was incredible.
 Best wildlife day of our lives."

 — Daniel W., United States

-"Traveling with two kids (ages 6 and 9).
-They were mesmerized by the kangaroos hopping around us and feeding.
-Our guide made it educational without being boring—the kids learned so much and still talk about the wombat we spotted at sunset.
+"Travelling with two kids (ages 6 and 9).
+They were mesmerised by the kangaroos hopping around us.
+Our guide made it educational without being boring — the kids learned so much and still talk about the wombat we spotted at sunset.
 Private tour was perfect for their energy levels and endless questions."

 — The Morrison Family, UK

-"As a wildlife photographer, I needed a guide who understood lighting and animal behavior.
-Our naturalist was phenomenal—he positioned us perfectly for golden hour shots, knew which directions animals would move, and waited patiently while I got the perfect images.
+"As a wildlife photographer, I needed a guide who understood lighting and animal behaviour.
+Our naturalist was phenomenal — he positioned us perfectly for golden-hour shots, knew which directions animals would move, and waited patiently while I got the right images.
 Came home with portfolio-quality photos."

 Ready to Discover Australia's Unique Wildlife?